Washington DC Rear End Accident Attorney

 Sudden medical emergency is another defense that we have seen numerous

-times while acting as attorneys in personal injury cases in D.C., Maryland,
+times while acting as attorneys in personal injury cases in Washington

-and Virginia.
-The key to defeating this defense is to examine the medical
+DC, Maryland, and Virginia.
+The key to defeating this defense is to examine

-records of the following driver from before and after the accident.
-Seek
+the medical records of the following driver from before and after the

-information from anyone at the scene regarding statements that the driver
+accident.
+Seek information from anyone at the scene regarding statements

-made and their condition immediately following the accident.
-Finally,
+that the driver made and their condition immediately following the accident.

 Brake failure is the final common defense that we see from people in D.C.,